-Sydney’s city skyline has a new, gold-hued tower amongst its sparkling silver skyscrapers.
-200 George by FJMT Architects is a 37-storey office building, quite unlike its predecessors.
+Sydney’s city skyline has a new, gold-hued tower among its sparkling silver skyscrapers.
+200 George by fjmt is a 37-storey office building, quite unlike its predecessors.

 July 7th, 2016